-Before I dive into my Glossier Lidstar review, I want to explain what it means to be a Glossier rep. There are a lot of misconceptions out there but most of all, there seems to be so much shade thrown at Glossier reps.
+Before I dive into my Glossier Lidstar review, I want to explain what it means to be a Glossier rep. There are a lot of misconceptions out there and I want to offer some clarity.
 Scroll down to learn more!

 First, I’m a Glossier rep and it’s not my full-time job (neither is my blog) and if you’re a casual reader you might already know that.
 Being a Glossier rep is like the equivalent of being a part an affiliate commission company (think rewardStyle or ShopStyle).
 Just like any other affiliate program, I make a small commission off orders purchased through my rep link.
-I’m not sure if I’m allowed to disclose how much but to put it in perspective, if I’m having a “good” month, then I guess I treat myself to lunch a couple times.
+Don’t worry, it doesn’t cost you anything extra!

-The reality is, I didn’t sign up to be a rep for the money—because as you can tell, it’s not much (at least for me, anyway).
-But being a Glossier rep does have its perks.
+The reality is, I didn’t sign up to be a rep for the money but being a Glossier rep does have its perks.
 I get to learn about new products prior to launching, which is fun.
 I also receive a monthly $30 credit which I can apply toward my purchase.
 I usually find myself restocking on holy grail products or splurging on new launches.

 I understand how some beauty “reps” can be overzealous on social media.
 Even at times I find myself scrolling through my feed and thinking, “I get it!
 You’re a rep for the brand.”

 And of course, Glossier isn’t the only brand I’m obsessed with.
 I only talk about products I know and love, and of course use, in my every day life.
-And while I usually stray from writing negative reviews about products I’ve tried, there are a few Glossier products I wouldn’t recommend to my readers or friends.
+And I have no issue sharing products that don’t work for me from this brand.
+But everyone’s experience is different.

 I’ve been a fan of Glossier since its inception.
 I’ve been a rep for three years so if you ever have doubts about my genuine recommendations, feel free to search for old posts about Glossier products prior to 2017 and you’ll see just how much I love this brand prior to ever making a $1 off it.